 I have been able to find packs of frozen ground duck (12 and 16oz) in the meat section of my regular grocery store.

 It’s all relative.
 Duck is fattier than either chicken or turkey, which is why it’s more flavorful.
 But it’s healthier than beef and other red meats.
-In addition, much of the duck fat is associated with the skin and so can be avoided if desired
+In addition, much of the duck fat is associated with the skin and so you can avoid it if you are trying to cut back on fat.

 I served this most recently with extra brown rice and a kohlrabi coleslaw.
 But I’ve also served it with scallion pancakes and a quick cucumber pickle.